 University of Dundee — Dundee, Scotland

-As a young person, the IYS helped me to connect with new friends around the world.
+I met Nadine from Belgium when we were introduced through a school pen-pal program as teenagers.
+As a youth, the IYS helped me to make new friends around the world.
 By completing a form and paying the seventy five cent fee, I would be sent the address of an international student who wanted to participate in a letter exchange.
+At one point, I was receiving letters from England, Belgium, Luxembourg, Austria, Peru, Mexico, Hong Kong, and Australia.
 Forty years later, I look back on a lifetime of friendships that have made the world a much smaller and more welcoming place.

-I met Nadine Van Huyse of Belgium through this program, and we have been writing since 1979.
+It was through this program that I met Nadine Van Huyse of Belgium, and we have been writing since 1979.
 She and her husband Rik have been welcoming me to Lauwe, Belgium many times in the years since, along with her family – Tom and Janneke, with children Brent and Fran; and Brecht and Elke.
 Belgium has so many wonderful sites to see, from beaches to big cities, historical to modern sites, and not to forget its chocolates and trappist beers — and most of all its friendly people.
 Always many reasons to return…

 A Concert at the University of Dundee, Scotland